1170801121/1170801121.github.io/_posts/2019-09-20-Models for airports.md

 </center>

-Based on the above model, **we also introduce "jump-queue  coefficient" $a$ as a measure to give certain priority to some short-distance taxi drivers who return again, ensuring that the  "net income per unit time" of short-distance taxi drivers is equal to  the "net income per unit time" of non short-distance taxi drivers**, so as to make the income of these taxis as balanced as possible.
+Based on the above model, to make the income between drivers as balanced as possible, I also **introduced a priority factor  $a$ allowing drivers with lower profits to jump the queue**, ensuring that the short-distance taxi driver's profit is equal to that of long-distance taxi driver.

-Therefore, the queue jumping coefficient is determined by the mileage of short  distance passengers $X'$, the current number of taxi queuing $L$, the  current number of passengers waiting for boarding $p0$, and the time when  the driver goes to the queue $T$.
-In the end, **we bring in a group of conventional data, and fit the  relationship between jump-queue  coefficient $a$ and short distance passenger mileage $X'$.
-The fitting curve shows good performance and the rationality of  the model. **
+The priority factor should be determined by short-distance passengers' mileage $X'$, the number of taxi $L$, the number of passengers  $p0$, and the time when the driver goes back to the queue at airports  $T$.
+I added this factor into above model. **The  relationship between priority factor $a$ and passenger's mileage $X'$ is as follows.**

 <center>
 <img src="{{site.baseurl}}/assets/img/fitting4.png "   width="35%" height="35%" /><br>
 <div style="color:orange; border-bottom: 1px solid #d9d9d9;
     display: inline-block;
     color: #999;
-    padding: 2px;">fitting curve between jump-queue  coefficient and short distance passenger mileage</div>
+    padding: 2px;">The relationship between priority factor and passenger's mileage.</div>
 </center>

+Overall, these simulation experienments of the model showed effeciency and rationality.
+And I am very proud that it has been used at Harbin Taiping International Airport.